harrywang/harrywang.github.io/_posts/datascience-cheatsheet.md

 tags: tutorial coding
 ---

-This Python Cheatsheet is revised based on many references.
+This Python Cheatsheet is revised based on [this one](https://www.pythoncheatsheet.org/).

 ## Python Basics